txt/se25/docs/design4.md

 ### **Traditional Software Metrics Principles**
 1. **Metrics are Meaningful and Necessary**
-   - Standard metrics like cyclomatic complexity, Halstead metrics, and code churn provide insights into software quality.
+   - Standard metrics like cyclomatic complexity, Halstead metrics, and code churn provide insights into software quality.
-   - They help predict defects, prioritize testing efforts, and guide maintenance.
+   - They help predict defects, prioritize testing efforts, and guide maintenance.

 2. **More Data is Better**
-   - The assumption: More historical data leads to better models.
+   - The assumption: More historical data leads to better models.
-   - Collecting numerous attributes is believed to enhance defect prediction.
+   - Collecting numerous attributes is believed to enhance defect prediction.

 3. **Universal Importance of Specific Metrics**
-   - Certain metrics (e.g., McCabe’s complexity, lines of code) are widely accepted as indicators of software quality.
+   - Certain metrics (e.g., McCabe’s complexity, lines of code) are widely accepted as indicators of software quality.

 4. **Benchmarking with Metrics**
-   - Repositories like PROMISE and MSR ensure reproducibility and allow cross-study comparisons.
+   - Repositories like PROMISE and MSR ensure reproducibility and allow cross-study comparisons.

 5. **Defect Prediction Models Enhance Quality**
-   - Combining static code analysis with machine learning is thought to improve defect detection and reduce maintenance costs.
+   - Combining static code analysis with machine learning is thought to improve defect detection and reduce maintenance costs.

 ---